 At first glance, the terms “work management” and “project management” don’t seem that different.
-But while both work and project management fall under the bucket of collaboration tools, this article will help you understand differences—so you can choose the right tool for your team.
+But while both work and project management fall under the umbrella of collaboration tools, there is a difference.

 According to the Anatomy of Work: Remote Teams Survey, more teams are using collaboration tools than ever before.
-In fact, during the shift to distributed and remote work due to COVID-19, 62% of teams have increased their use of collaboration tools, and one in five employees (19%) are using collaboration software for the first time.
+In fact, during the shift to virtual work due to COVID-19, 62% of teams have increased their use of collaboration tools, and one in five employees (19%) are using collaboration software for the first time.

 Collaboration tools help your team work together—but communication is only one element of collaboration.
-Project management and work management tools augment communicative collaboration tools and help you plan projects, coordinate work, and hit your goals.
+Project management and work management tools help you plan projects, coordinate work, and hit your goals.